smatechnologies/opcon-deploy-training/docs/Deploy Exercise 12.md

 9. Click the **Save** button to save this new Transformation pattern
 10. Click the **Save** button to save this change to the Transformation Rule
 11. Click **OK** to the popup message that says a new Version of the Transformation Rule has been saved
-12. Check that this new Version is visible in the **Browse and Filter Transformation Rules** screen
+12. Check that this new Version is visible in the **Browse and Filter Transformation Rules** screen *(You may need to click the REFRESH button to view the Transformation Rules)*
 13. Now right-Click ```Version 2``` of the ```Dev-to-QA-Machines ``` Transformation Rule and select **View Definition**.
 This will open the Definition of ```[Dev-to-QA-Machines] ``` screen
 14.	**Machine Names** should be clearly visible as they will be created when the Transformation Rule is used, as should the new Value that will be used for the **Resource Name**
 15. When you have finished viewing the **JSON** format of the Transformation Rule, close the window by clicking the **Close** button